mlrun/mlrun/docs/projects/create-project.md

 ## Deleting a project

-See {py:class}`~mlrun.db.httpdb.HTTPRunDB.delete_project`.
-Deleting a project also deletes the project's objects (artifact metadata, runs, etc.), but not the artifact data.
-(When deleting a project that has resources, you must use `deletion_strategy=cascade`, which deletes the objects.
-See
+See {py:class}`~mlrun.db.httpdb.HTTPRunDB.delete_project`
-{py:meth}`~mlrun.db.httpdb.HTTPRunDB.delete_project`.)
+also deletes the project's objects (artifact metadata, runs, etc.), but not the artifact data.
+(When deleting a project that has resources, you must use `deletion_strategy=cascade`, which deletes the objects.)
-After you delete a project, the only way to delete the artifact files is by browsing the storage where they are located and deleting the files.
+After you delete a project, the only way to delete its artifact files is by browsing the storage where they are located and deleting the files.